kartoza/sawps/docs/src/user/manual/explore/reports.md

      1. **Sampling Report**: Selected `Sampling report`.

-     2. **Sampling Table**: Sampling report table displays data of the species for the property.
+     2. **Sampling Table**: The sampling report table displays data of the species for the property.

      **Report Columns**